YoungBoy Never Broke Again: 2023–2024: Baton Rouge federal firearm charge

 On March 9, 2023, regarding Gaulden's Baton Rouge federal firearm charge, the prosecution team filed a motion to challenge Gaulden's motion to suppress the video and photo evidence – which they won in March 2022.
 It was noted that the three-judge panel would come to a decision in the following weeks.

 On March 15, 2023, it was announced that Judge Shelly Dick lifted restrictions from Gaulden's house arrest.
 In the report, two conditions were removed.
 Firstly, Gaulden would be allowed to have more than three visitors at a time without a curfew restriction.

 After the prosecution team in Gaulden's Baton Rouge case filed a motion to challenge his to suppress the video and photo evidence, in July 2023, Gaulden's team re-filed with the United States courts of appeals, however, he lost the appeal.
 In October 2023, regarding Gaulden's Baton Rouge federal firearm charge, after Gaulden's team challenged the lost appeal, the United States Court of Appeals for the Fifth Circuit reversed their decision, allowing the prosecution to use the evidence.

 In November 2023, Gaulden's defense filed a motion in order to amend his pre-trial conditions due to police corruption.
 Later that month, the court denied Gaulden's motion to ease his house arrest limitations due to his diminishing mental health alongside declining music sales.
 Assistant US attorney William K. Morris stated that Gaulden's "current conditions of pre-trial release prohibit him from seeking and obtaining mental health treatment".
 On December 19, 2023, Billboard announced that Judge Shelly Dick denied Gaulden's request to obtain more recording studio access, however, she allowed the rapper to get better medical treatment.

 On March 13, 2024, a Utah federal court held up the case, due to Gaulden's attorney filing for Second Amendment rights.
 The following day, one count of possession of a firearm by a convicted felon was dismissed.

 The trial was to begin on July 15, 2024, but was moved up to July 25, 2024.
 On August 16, 2024, it was reported that Gaulden entered a guilty plea in the federal firearm case.
 Gaulden's court proceedings would be moved from Louisiana to Utah due to Gaulden's pending charges in Utah.
-On May 28, 2025, Donald Trump signed a pardon for Gaulden.
+On May 28, 2025, Donald Trump signed a presidential pardon for Gaulden.